lxylxy123456/uberxmhf/bug_082/README.md

 In LHV `d90b70785..fb6b251d6`, added code to load MSR and check whether the add is successful.
 Need to build with `--lhv-opt 1`.

+Note: MSR load / store area can be larger than 1 page.
+Be careful.